Tiled maps

 The TCastleTiledMap is a TCastleTransform instance, and as such you can move, rotate and scale it.

 You can also place other things in the viewport (like TCastleScene, TCastleImageTransform) in front or behind the map.
 Use the Z coordinate to control what is in front/behind.
-If you want to place something on top of a specifc map tile, the TCastleTiledMap.TileRectangle method is useful.
+If you want to place something on top of a specific map tile, the TCastleTiledMap.TileRectangle method is useful.

 Inside the viewport you have a regular camera.
 You can move the camera, you can change the camera orthographic height (TCastleOrthographic.Height) to zoom in/out.
 Add the TCastle2DNavigation component as a child of your viewport to allow user to move/zoom on the map too.